tlpss/Cloth-Dataset/README.md

 All data is also available on [Zenodo](https://doi.org/10.5281/zenodo.10875542).

+The dataset is CC-BY 4.0 licensed.
+The codebase is MIT Licensed.

 If you use this dataset, please cite it by refering to the [accompanying paper](https://arxiv.org/abs/2401.01734):
 ```bibtex